Attendance & Punctuality

 PERCENTAGES IN TERMS OF DAYS:

 Parents are notified termly if their child's attendance falls below 90%.
+Even if the leave has been authorised, we are just making you aware that the figure has reached a level where your child is subject to additional monitoring.
 Some parents take issue with being informed about this and dislike the letters, particularly if there has been a one-off illness or good reason for absence.
 Please try to remove the emotion from this information sharing around attendance.
-We set up our computer systems to automatically send a letter to all parents/carers for whom their child's school attendance is falling below a key percentage at the end of a term, as we believe that in working together and being clear about potential issues that MAY be presenting for your child, then we are being honest and transparent in raising your awareness and better enabling the right kind of conversations and communication between home and school.
+We set up our computer systems to automatically send a letter to all parents/carers for whom their child's school attendance is falling below this key percentage at the end of a term, and for whom we will be reporting these figures externally.
+It is important that we are transparent with you.
+We believe that in working together and being clear about potential issues that MAY be presenting for your child, then we are being honest and open in raising your awareness and better enabling the right kind of conversations and communication between home and school.

 It might be helpful to be aware of the following.
 Schools talk about attendance levels in terms of percentages but what does that actually mean in days?